Chapter 1 : Professor Blackburn's Secret.

 “Boring,” he sang.

-The arrival of an owl carrying the Daily Prophet distracted her before she could argue with him.
+The arrival of an owl carrying the Daily Prophet distracted her from arguing with him.

 She sighed.
-The rare head made even getting up an effort, but she supposed she’d better get the paper.
+The rare heat made even getting up an effort, but she supposed she’d better get the paper.
 Hugo certainly wasn’t going to.

 Once she’d paid the bird, she flopped back down on the grass, lying the paper in front of her.